transparent-marketplace

 Travel Nurse

-• Travel nurses usually don’t receive their schedule very far in advance, and are scheduled by the unit scheduler or a central staffing team.
+• Travel nurses usually don’t receive their schedule very far in advance and are scheduled by the unit scheduler or a central staffing team.

 • One of the huge benefits of travel nursing is being able to take unlimited amounts of time off between assignments to explore/spend time at home (just remember it’s not paid!).

-Pay & Taxes
+Wages & Income Taxes

 Staff Nurse

-• Pay for staff nurses will typically fall within norms for region where facility is located.
-Base pay is usually based on experience or is calculated via a tiered system determined by the facility.
+• Base pay is usually based on experience or calculated via a tiered system determined by the facility.

 • Wages are fully taxed in your paycheck

-• Full time nurses are paid at least 1.5x their hourly rate for holidays and overtime shifts.
+• Full-time nurses are paid at least 1.5x their hourly rate for holidays and overtime shifts.

 • Paychecks are usually bi-weekly.